Skip to main content

 Mezzanine Financing: Flexible Capital Between Debt and Equity

 Mezzanine financing sits between senior debt and equity in the capital stack.
 It provides growth capital, acquisition financing, or recapitalization without diluting ownership.
-PeerSense connects you with mezzanine lenders who understand your deal.
+PeerSense is a mezzanine debt advisory: we match your deal to the mezzanine lenders best suited to its structure, asset class, and exit strategy.

 Quick Answer